Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Introduction

-In the rest of this section, we briefly review the literature on covariance matrix estimation, since we focus on estimating the mean of a collection of Wishart matrices, which can be thought of as sample covariance matrices.
-There is an extensive literature on estimating a population covariance matrix on $p$ variables from $n$ observations.
-The sample covariance matrix is the maximum likelihood estimator for Gaussian data, and when the dimension $p$ is fixed, there are classical results that fully describe its behavior \cite{Muirhead,Anderson}.
-When $p$ is allowed to grow with $n$, the sample covariance matrix is not well-behaved, and in particular becomes singular as soon as $p \ge n$.
-There has been extensive work on understanding this phenomenon in random matrix theory, starting from the pioneering work of \cite{MarPas1967} and many more recent results, especially focusing on estimating the spectrum \cite{YaoZheBai2015, ElKaroui2008}.
-Much work in random matrix theory has focused on the spiked model, in which the population covariance is the sum of the identity matrix and a low-rank signal matrix \cite{JohLu2009,BerRig2013,CaiMaWu2015,FanJohSun2018}.
+Our focus in this work is on estimating the population mean of a collection of Wishart matrices, which can be thought of as sample covariance matrices.
+There is an extensive literature on estimating a population covariance matrix on $p$ variables from $n$ observations based on a single covariance matrix.
+The sample covariance matrix is the maximum likelihood estimator for Gaussian data, and when the dimension $p$ is fixed, classical results fully describe its behavior \cite{Muirhead,Anderson}.
+In the high-dimensional regime, where $p$ is allowed to grow with $n$, the sample covariance matrix is not well-behaved, and in particular becomes singular as soon as $p \ge n$.
+There has been extensive work on understanding this phenomenon in random matrix theory, starting from the pioneering work of \cite{MarPas1967} and followed by numerous more recent results, especially focusing on estimating the spectrum \cite{YaoZheBai2015, ElKaroui2008}.
+Much work in random matrix theory has focused on the spiked model, in which the population covariance is the sum of the identity matrix and a low-rank signal matrix. \cite{JohLu2009,BerRig2013,CaiMaWu2015,FanJohSun2018}.

-The recent literature on covariance estimation in high dimensions (see~\cite{FanLiaLiu2016} for a review) focused on addressing the shortcomings of the sample covariance, mainly by applying regularization.
+The problem of covariance estimation is now several decades old (see, e.g., \cite{Stein1986}, and refer to \cite{DonGavJoh2018} for a thorough overview of early work).
+In the past two decades, literature on covariance estimation in high dimensions (see~\cite{FanLiaLiu2016} for a review) has focused on addressing the shortcomings of the sample covariance, mainly by applying regularization.
 James-Stein type shrinkage was considered in early Bayesian approaches~\cite{DanKas2001} and in the Ledoit-Wolf estimator~\cite{LedWol2004}, which shrinks the sample covariance matrix towards the identity matrix using coefficients optimized with respect to a Frobenius norm loss.
 Subsequent papers presented variants with different estimates of the optimal coefficients and different choices of the shrinkage target matrix for normal data~\cite{CheWieEldHer2010,FisSun2011}, as well as for the more general case of finite fourth moments~\cite{Touloumis2015}.
-Follow-up work presented a nonlinear regularization scheme \cite{LedWol2012}, motivated by the fact that linear shrinkage of the sample covariance fails to account for the nonlinear dispersion of the sample eigenvalues.
+A related line of work has focused on estimation with respect to Stein's loss \cite{DeySri1985,Stein1986,LedWol2018}.